 On the downside, as a mid-tier router, the RT-AX3000 / RT-AX58U doesn’t have the power of its more expensive dual-band cousins, like the RT-AX88U or the RT-AX89X.
 But comparing with similarly-specced and priced counterparts, it’s an easy winner.

 For those living in a medium or smaller home, the RT-AX3000, as well as the RT-AX56U, is worth their sub-$200 price tag.
 And if you wonder which to get — in case you have the option to pick — either will do.
-They are exactly the same.
+They are the same hardware.

 Dong’s note: This review, first published on April 6, 2020, was initially about RT-AX3000.
 On May 6, I updated it — based on questions and requests from readers — to include the performance of the RT-AX58U as a single router as well as part of an AiMesh system formed by the two.

 ASUS RT-AX3000 Dual Band Wi-Fi 6 Router$179.99